MG HS: Middle East

+Philippines

+The second-generation HS was launched in the Philippines on 21 November 2025, in the sole Hybrid+ variant powered by the 1.5-litre turbocharged petrol hybrid.
+In June 2026, the PHEV model powered by the 1.5-litre turbocharged petrol plug-in hybrid was introduced in the line-up.

+Russia

+The model is sold in Russia as Moskvich M70.

 Singapore

-The second-generation HS was launched in Singapore on 11 January 2025 in a sole Exclusive variant, powered by a 1.5-litre turbocharged petrol engine.
+The second-generation HS was launched in Singapore on 11 January 2025, in the sole Exclusive variant, powered by the 1.5-litre turbocharged petrol engine.

 South Africa

 The second-generation HS was launched in South Africa on 17 December 2024, marking the return of the MG marque to the South African market after 8 years.
 At launch, two trim levels are available: Comfort and Luxury.
 Engine options includes a 1.5-litre turbocharged petrol engine paired to a 7-speed DCT and a 2.0-litre turbocharged petrol engine paired to a 9-speed automatic.